Dark Horse (George Harrison album): 1974 North American tour

 "Dark Horse" was issued as the album's lead single in the US on 18 November.
 Harrison played the title track, "Hari's on Tour" and "Māya Love" throughout the tour, but due to his delay in completing the album, the new material combined with new arrangements of his better-known songs to produce a setlist that lacked the familiarity expected of a former Beatle.
 The tour alienated some of rock music's most influential critics, notably Ben Fong-Torres of Rolling Stone magazine.
 Titled "Lumbering in the Material World", Fong-Torres' article covered the Vancouver and US West Coast stops, ending on 12 November, and was followed by Larry Sloman's reviews of some of the East Coast shows.
 These articles and Rolling Stone's subsequent album review established what became the "given" view, according to Leng, that the Harrison–Shankar tour was a failure.
 The majority of critics – or those "without axes to grind", author Robert Rodriguez writes – reviewed the concerts favourably.
+Tom Scott felt the guitarist received a short shrift for the lack of Beatle compositions: "“I remember [Rolling Stone writer] Ben Fong Torres just pasted George because he didn’t do Beatle songs.
+Everyone wanted him to reform The Beatles!He [Harrison] told me: ‘I was a Beatle, but I’m not a Beatle anymore, and I’m doing what I love to do.'”

 The negative press Harrison received stemmed from his decision to feature Indian music so heavily in the concert programme, the tortured quality of his singing voice, and especially his refusal to pander to the Beatles' legacy.
 The Beatles were represented in the setlist in four songs.
 In addition to reworking the arrangements, however, Harrison altered some of the lyrics to reference his deity or his failed marriage in the case of "Something", Harrison's most popular Beatles track.
 In his pre-tour press conference, Harrison had dismayed some commentators by stating that he would be happy to be in a band with Lennon but not McCartney, and that he preferred Weeks as a bass player to McCartney.
 When invited to visit US president Gerald Ford in Washington on 13 December, Harrison told journalists that he enjoyed playing with his tour band more than he had being a member of the Beatles.